Trying to report your crypto taxes can be difficult anywhere in the world — South Africa is no exception.

 If your transactions are seen as investments and not trades, you’ll pay capital gains tax for the following transactions:

-If you’re considered a trader, your gains from cryptocurrency will be considered income and taxed accordingly.
+If your transactions are considered trades, all profits from cryptocurrency disposals will be considered income and taxed accordingly.

 In addition, the following transactions will likely be subject to income tax regardless of whether you are in the trader or investor category.